Chapter 3: General Provisions, Section 4: Scope of Work

 Use judgment when dealing with problems arising from ambiguity or apparent conflict in the plans and specifications.
 Review the work from the contractor’s viewpoint, as well as the design engineer’s.
 Exercise prudence and caution; any interpretation should be one that a reasonable contractor would obtain from the contract documents.
 Also, avoid searching out and using pure technicalities or making unreasonable inferences.

 Designated selected material takes precedence over the contractor’s request for the use of materials found on the job site.
 Refer to Section 4-1903A (7), “Selected Material,” of this manual for more information.

 The specifications provide that the resident engineer’s approval is necessary for the contractor to use materials from within the planned slopes and grade lines.
-Written authorization is required for the use of materials outside the planned slope and grade lines.
-Approval for the use of materials found on the job site will be given in writing from the resident engineer; but written authorization to use materials outside of planned slope and grade lines must be by change order.
+Written authorization is required for the use of materials from outside the planned slope and grade lines.
+Approval for the use of materials found on the job site will be given in writing from the resident engineer; but written authorization to use materials from outside of planned slope and grade lines must be by change order.

 The authorization for excavation outside the planned slopes and grade must be justified as a benefit to Caltrans.
 Under no circumstances should such work be authorized if it adversely affects the appearance or function of the planned project.

 Project plans, specifications, and other bid documents define the scope of the contract, and describe the details for the construction and completion of the whole work contemplated.